MohamedAdelTaha/Docker_Compose_Project/README.md

 - This Project:
-    - [Flask](https://flask.palletsprojects.com/en/2.2.x/) : as a front end for application
+    - [Flask](https://flask.palletsprojects.com/en/2.2.x/) : as a backend server for application
     - [Redis](https://redis.io/) : as a cache backend
     - [Docker Compose](https://docs.docker.com/engine/reference/commandline/compose/) to build and configure our application's services